 I have a decision in principle.
 The lender mentioned the loan came with free conveyancing.
 Does this mean I have to appoint their panel lawyer as I would much rather use a Branston based conveyancing firm?

 You should check but the chances are that appoint one of their panel lawyers if you take up the "fee-free" offer.
 Call the bank to check if they offer you a cash alternative.
 In the past a few lenders offered a £250 cashback as a further option in which case that money can go towards the cost for your conveyancing solicitor in Branston.

-A friend recommended that where I am buying in Branston I should ask my conveyancer to perform a Neighbourhood, Planning and Local Amenity Search.
+A friend advised me that where I am purchasing in Branston I should ask my conveyancer to execute a Neighbourhood, Planning and Local Amenity Search.
 Can you explain what the purpose of this search is?

-	This is a search is occasionally included in the estimate for your Branston conveyancing searches.
-It is not a small document of about 40 pages, listing and detailing important information about Branston around the property and the people living there.
-It incorporates an Aerial Photograph, Planning Applications, Land Use, Mobile Phone Masts, Rights of Way, the Branston Housing Market, Council Tax Banding, the demographics of People living in the area, the dominant type of Housing, the Average Property Price, Crime statistics, Local Education with maps and statistics, Local Amenities and other useful data regarding Branston.
+This is a search is occasionally quoted for as part of the standard Branston conveyancing searches.
+It is not a small document of about 40 pages, listing and detailing significant information about Branston around the property and the people living there.
+It includes an Aerial Photograph, Planning Applications, Land Use, Mobile Phone Masts, Rights of Way, the Branston Housing Market, Council Tax Banding, the type of People living in the area, the dominant type of Housing, the Average House Prices, Crime details, Branston Education with plans and statistics, Local Amenities and other useful data about Branston.

 Me and my brother have a terraced Georgian house in Branston.
 Conveyancing practitioner represented me and Barclays Direct.
 I did a free Land Registry search last week and I saw a couple of entries: one for freehold, another for leasehold with the exact same address.
 If a house is not a freehold shouldn't I have been informed?